 From collaboration to patient data and from the growing role of patients to speeding up access to treatments nothing was off limits during the discussions of the day.

-If you want to know more about the agenda check out the AMRC blog or to listen to what Irenie had to say below.
+If you want to know more about the agenda check out the AMRC blog.